periph/bootstrap/README.md

 Note that once the device is booted up, the setup takes **several** minutes, the hostname will be changed to `raspberrypi-XXXX` (or the relevant board name) and the email sent to you might be landing in your spam folder.
+The email contains the device's IP address on the LAN.

 ```
 efe -manufacturer raspberrypi --wifi-ssid <ssid> --wifi-pass <pwd> -email <you@gmail.com>